forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

         ]
     }

-**404.json**
-Yes we need to eventually send out an error code in case the url does not exist.
-We’ll add a `404.json` in our static directory.
+### 404.json
+If the consumer of our API requests a nonexistent resource, it would be nice if we could return a 404 response with an error message in valid JSON.
+Let's add a `404.json` in our static directory:

     {
         "error" : "404",